 Avvo, the free legal referral site, announced in 2011 that the number of inquiries and referral requests it receives skyrockets right after Valentine’s Day each year, and said many of its lawyers reported a rise in filings.
 “Over the past two years we’ve seen an average increase of 40 percent in the number of requests for divorce lawyers around Valentine’s Day, compared to the previous six months,” Mark Britton, founder and CEO of Avvo, said at the time.
 “Furthermore, the number of questions about divorce soared 36 percent during that same time.”

 In Michigan this week, people were clamoring for a free divorce from Southfield divorce lawyer Walter Bentley after he made the national news by announcing he’d gift a $3,000 uncontested divorce, on Valentine’s Day, to the person who could write the most compelling plea.
 Bentley told Yahoo!
 Shine he was surprised to receive nearly 600 entries in less than a week.
 His website announced two winners on the 14th: Debi Cloonan, who had a civil separation with her husband after the death of a son drew them apart, and Tara Fleek, who was on good terms with her husband but ready to split but simply could not afford it, and were about to file bankruptcy.
+A divorce is can be tough on everyone involved, and it could be a financially straining for anyone one.
+If you find yourself having to go through this, unfortunately, part of life, you might want to get in touch with someone similar to these Divorce Lawyers who might be able to help you with your case and might make this hard time a little lighter.

 But Valentine’s Day splits are not always so peaceful.
 Cary Cheifetz, a divorce attorney in New Jersey with Ceconi & Cheifetz, told Yahoo!
 Shine that, in addition to seeing rising divorce rates post-V-day, there’s been another, more pointed development.
 “I’ve noticed Valentine’s Day becoming a Trojan horse for all sort of other agendas,” he said.
 “I’ve had a number of clients suggest I put their divorce through on Valentine’s Day, and I’ve also noticed a bunch of lawyers scheduling depositions for Valentine’s Day.
 It’s like one spouse wants to twist the knife just a little bit more.”